 Faria explains that the first two tests are in an advanced negotiation process with partner companies.
 The objective is to produce them on a large scale and market them.

-“The greater the variety of low-cost tests capable of accurately detecting the new coronavirus, the better.
+“The greater the range of low-cost tests capable of accurately detecting the new coronavirus, the better.
 Each model adapts to a situation: remote places, clinical analysis centers or individual use”, says Faria.

 A curiosity of this latest device is that it was initially designed for the diagnosis of sepsis — systemic inflammation caused by bacteria, the main cause of death in Intensive Care Units (ICUs).

 The work is the result of doctoral research by Taise Helena Oliveira Leite, under the guidance of Faria.
-“The research and development project for the test had already started and, when the pandemic arrived, we saw that the model could be adapted to covid-19.
-We quickly changed the device that initially detected the DNA and the amount of bacteria that cause the sepsis for the indication of RNA and viral load of Sars-CoV-2.
+“The research and development project for the test had already started and, when the pandemic arrived, we saw that the model could be adapted for Covid-19.
+We quickly changed the device that initially detected the DNA and the amount of bacteria that cause sepsis to indicate the RNA and viral load of Sars-CoV-2.
 This shows how constant research has to be, especially when we need to respond quickly to an emergency”, analyzes Faria.

 The new technology has just had its patent application registered with the National Institute of Industrial Property (INPI), owned by Faria, Leite, Tássia Regina de Oliveira (post-doctoral student at LaBiE) and collaborators: Henrique Pott Junior (UFSCar), Ester Sabino (University of São Paulo), Fabio Eudes Leal and Erika Regina Manuli (Municipal University of São Caetano do Sul) and Matias Eliseo Melendez (Cloning Solutions company).
 The arrival of the test to the market now depends on companies’ interest in licensing the patent and producing the device on a large scale.